watson-developer-cloud/node-red-node-watson/README.md

 - Allow empty input into converse for Conversation Node
 - Endpoint can now be specified in Natural Language Understanding, Discovery and Discover Query Builder Nodes
 - Full Promises implementation for on input processing for Natural Language Understanding Node
+- Fix to node.error invocation in Conversation node.

 ### New in version 0.5.13
 - Personality Insights on Bluemix needed new path to node_modules